 - Lost wages, tips, and bonuses,

 - Vehicle-repair service bills, and/or

-If the plaintiff takes the matter to trial and wins, the court may also award punitive damages to “punish” the defendant and “deter” others from acting like the defendant.
+If you take the matter to trial and win, the court may also award punitive damages to “punish” the defendant and “deter” others from acting like the defendant.
 Punitive damages can be far bigger than compensatory damages.5

 The easiest way to prove that a defendant in a car accident case was drunk or high is if the defendant was convicted of DUI for that same incident.
 There are various DUI offenses in Nevada, including:

 - second-time DUI

 - DUI causing injury or death (NRS 484C.430)